Photo of Samuel Crimmins

 Samuel Crimmins

-Sam Crimmins is an associate in the firm’s Washington D.C. office.
+Sam Crimmins is an associate in the firm’s Washington, DC. office.
 He is a member of the Class Actions Practice Group.
 His practice focuses on complex civil litigation.